Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Introduction

-In the context of wind power forecasting, a wind agent's losses are commonly measured by the mean squared error (MSE) of the forecast compared to the target values of power generation \cite{He2014, Pinson2016}.
-Using the reduction of MSE as the measurement for a wind agent's profit as a data buyer, \cite{Goncalves2020} adopts the ordinary least squares (OLS) regression to estimate the forecasting parameters.
-The market framework in \cite{Agarwal2019} is then adopted to incentivize wind agents as market competitors to trade data among themselves.
-Even though the overall outcome is a win-win scenario, the data buyers have to decide the offering price before knowing the actual added value of the purchased data, leading to suboptimal profits for both the buyers and the sellers.
+In the context of wind power forecasting, it has been shown in the literature that data from surrounding sites, such as other wind farms, can help improve forecast accuracy substantially due to the significant spatio-temporal correlations \cite{Tastu2010, Girard2013}.
+A wind agent's losses from forecast errors are commonly measured by the mean squared error (MSE) of the forecast compared to the target values of power generation \cite{He2014, Pinson2016}.
+Using the reduction of MSE as the measurement for a wind agent's profit as a data buyer, \cite{Goncalves2020} and \cite{Pinson2022} adopt the ordinary least squares (OLS) regression to estimate the forecasting parameters, and construct data markets to incentivize wind agents as market competitors to trade data among themselves.
+The framework in \cite{Goncalves2020} adopts the pricing scheme from \cite{Agarwal2019}. where the price of data in each trade is determined by the added value of the sellers' data to the previous buyers.
+As a result, the market outcomes are dependent on the ordering of the buyers, leading to potential large suboptimality gaps and unfairness.
+Instead of pricing the data prior to each trade, the framework in \cite{Pinson2022} quantifies the reduction of the losses for each data buyer and allocates the resulting savings to the sellers based on their contribution to the buyer's task.
+The caveat of this market is the assumption that the sellers have no revenue requirements, when in reality this might not hold true.

 OLS regression is known to be highly sensitive to outliers and prone to overfitting when the supporting features, sets of data that are fitted to the target variable in the regression, are highly correlated \cite{Boyd2010}.
 Since wind power data for closely located wind farms are likely highly correlated, feature selection methods such as the least absolute shrinkage and selection operator (lasso) \cite{Tibshirani1996} have been widely adopted for parameter estimation in wind power forecasting \cite{Pinson2016, Cavalcante2017, Messner2019}.
-It helps to eliminate the impact of less correlated data in the forecasting task through adding to the loss function the product of a positive regularization parameter and the absolute value of the coefficient for each feature, referred to as the lasso term.
+It helps eliminate the impact of less correlated data in the forecasting task through adding to the loss function the product of a positive regularization parameter and the absolute value of the coefficient for each feature, referred to as the lasso term.

 We observe that not only is the lasso term effective in preventing overfitting, but it can also provide a tool for thresholding the selection of features through customizing their corresponding regularization parameters: the higher the regularization parameter, the more correlated a feature has to be to the target to be selected.
 This observation serves as the inspiration for our proposed market framework.